 - 3D object definitions - Details of all the 3D objects, from trees and boulders to the Sentinel itself

-- Drawing objects - Converting objects from 3D definitions into colourful on-screen polygons
+- Calculating angles for drawing 3D objects - The trigonometry that converts objects from 3D definitions into on-screen polygons

 Drawing the screen